-- a) those attending electronically do not need to be located within BC; - b) those responsible for holding the meeting must permit and facilitate participation in the meeting by telephone or other communications medium; and - c) All persons participating in the meeting must be able to, if applicable, vote at the meeting.
+- a) those attending electronically do not need to be located within BC; - b) those responsible for holding the meeting permit and facilitate participation in the meeting by telephone or other communications medium; and - c) all persons participating in the meeting are able to, if applicable, vote at the meeting.

-An annual general meeting must be held at least once in every calendar year.
+An annual general meeting is held at least once in every calendar year.